-Nate Boland (Chemistry), Michelle Janning (Sociology), and Jennifer Mouat (General Studies and Language Learning Center)
+Nate Boland (Chemistry), Michelle Janning (Sociology), and Barbara Hoffman (Off-Campus Studies)

 Whitman does not have an education minor or major.
 A broad program in liberal arts and sciences helps prepare students for graduate or professional work in education.
 The recommended majors for post-baccalaureate work depend on the desired age group, specialty, and profession within education.
 Students interested in educational practice, theory, pedagogy, policy, or administration are encouraged to take a broad range of courses and to include courses dealing with philosophy, social inequality, social group relations, psycho-social conditions of family/childhood/adolescence, and courses that may include community-based learning with local schools or educational organizations.
 Students interested in the field of bilingual education should visit both the Language Learning Center and the Office of Off-Campus Studies to find out more about opportunities to get experience in this area.

 Master’s programs in teaching in the U.S. often have prerequisites that include a course in pedagogical theory and practice and a course in substantive areas, such as inequality in education, educational policy, or educational psychology.
 Whitman does not offer courses in pedagogical theory and practice (with classroom practice), but there are several courses that can serve as the substantive prerequisite, and there are some courses with applied components that may take place in local schools or educational organizations.
 Students interested in graduate school in education are encouraged to consult with the program of interest to see if particular courses at Whitman may count as a prerequisite.